 - (c) Suppose that Aethelric is tested with a false belief task that requires him to say whether statements like the following are true or false, based on the story presented: "Sarah thinks Ludo is behind the door."
 (In this story, perhaps Hoggle was the one actually behind the door, but Sarah didn't know that.)
 In addition, suppose that the beliefs of the characters in the story are made especially salient (in the example above, perhaps there is another character, Sir Didymus, who believes Hoggle is behind the door, and so the beliefs of Sarah and Sir Didymus are contrasted).
 Is Aethelric more or less likely to pass this false belief task, as compared to one where the beliefs of the characters aren't made salient?
 Why or why not? - (d) Suppose that Aethelric actually has very high executive function skills, and is explicitly trained on theory of mind tasks.
 Is Aethelric likely to improve his subsequent performance on theory of mind tasks, when compared with other four-year-olds who were not explicitly trained on theory of mind tasks?
 Why or why not?
-What about when compared to other four-year-olds with lower executive function skills? - (6) Is there any neurological evidence that explicit false belief tasks don't transparently indicate a child's theory of mind development?
+What about when compared to other four-year-olds with lower executive function skills? - (6) Is there any behavioral evidence that children who may not pass a standard false belief task are still capable of representing the cognitive concept of a false belief or false desire, and interpreting verbs that take sentential complements?
+(Hint: Think about the verb want and what we know about children interpreting sentential complements, but not in a standard false belief task.) - (7) Is there any neurological evidence that explicit false belief tasks don't transparently indicate a child's theory of mind development?
 (Hint: Think about the neurological profiles of children who failed, passed, and had inconsistent performance on explicit false belief tasks.
 Do they look the same or different?
 What does this mean for how well performance on the task correlates with the neural networks that support theory of mind reasoning?)